mapbox/ecs-watchbot/readme.md

 reservation.softMemory | | specify a soft memory limit
-messageTimeout | 600 | max seconds it takes to process a job messageRetention | 1209600 | max seconds a message can remain in SQS alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging
+messageTimeout | 600 | max seconds it takes to process a job messageRetention | 1209600 | max seconds a message can remain in SQS errorThreshold | 10 | number of failed workers to trigger alarm alarmThreshold | 40 | number of jobs in SQS to trigger alarm alarmPeriods | 24 | number of 5-min intervals SQS must be above threshold to alarm debugLogs | false | enable verbose watcher logging